Tim G. Zhou

 Piragua, piragua, new block of ice, piragua. – “In The Heights”

-My undergraduate honours thesis focused on uncertainty quantification in deep learning, where I developed Asymmetric Duos, a computationally efficient method to improve ML systems’ predictive uncertanties in high-risk applications.
+My undergraduate honours thesis focused on uncertainty quantification in deep learning, where I developed Asymmetric Duos, a computationally efficient method for improving the predictive uncertainties of large neural networks in high-risk applications.

-Peviously, I was a research assistant in UBC SPIN Lab, where I gave furry robots heartbeats and made them breathe.
-There I worked closely with Preeti Vyas and Bereket Guta, supervised by Dr. Karon Maclean.
+Peviously, I was a research assistant in UBC SPIN Lab (HCI & Robotics), where I gave fluffy robots heartbeats and made them breathe.

-Outside of research, I am an enthusiastic, albeit mediocre, bird watcher, and am known to perform with UBC Acappella’s Choral Reef.
+Outside of research, I am an enthusiastic, albeit mediocre, bird watcher, and perform with UBC Acappella.

 news